 Repeat this exercise with all the vowels, paying close attention to the shape your mouth is making and how each vowel opens or closes the throat muscles.

-Afterward, you can practice the same technique with the consonants, noting the vowel sounds within each of the consonants.
-When you close your consonants, the song you are singing will sound inappropriate because it physically pulls on the muscles in your larynx and changes the position of your vocal folds.
+Afterward, you can practice the same technique adding a consonant and maintaining the vowel sound and space.
+When you close your consonants too much, the song you are singing will sound and feel inappropriate because it physically pulls on the muscles in your larynx and changes the position of your vocal folds.

 Once you have mastered how you pronounce your vowels and consonants, you will be able to change tones without losing control.